The SQL

 .Introduction

-can help you monitor and tune applications that run against Oracle.
-For best results, use these
+monitor and tune applications that run against Oracle.
+For best results, use these tools

 together rather than using EXPLAIN PLAN alone.